darrida/pykeypass/README.md

 ### Setup standalone Keepass executable and app database:

-- **NOTE:** Initial setup of pykeypass database should place during the setup above.
+- **NOTE:** Initial setup of pykeypass database should take place during the setup above.
 The process below can be used to re-setup the pykeypass database
 ```cmd
 pykeypass setup
 ```